oxygenazeem/blockchain-product-verification/README.md

 # Notice:

+## - The program will not function without the MetaMask extension on a computer or the dApps built-in browser within the MetaMask for mobile.
 ## - The use of real cryptocurrencies is unfavored, as this is a simple simulation.
 Please use a testnet or a fake crypto network.
 (Sepolia is the best as it has been tested on)